Yablochkov candle

-A Yablochkov candle (sometimes electric candle) is a type of electric carbon arc lamp, invented in 1876 by the Russian electrical engineer Pavel Yablochkov.
+A Yablochkov candle (sometimes electric candle or Jablochkoff candle) is a type of electric carbon arc lamp, invented in 1876 by the Russian electrical engineer Pavel Yablochkov.

 Design

 A Yablochkov candle consists of a sandwich of two electrodes, which are long carbon rods, approximately 6 by 12 millimetres in cross-section, separated by a block of inert and insulating material such as plaster of Paris or kaolin.
 There is a small piece of fuse wire or carbon paste linking the two carbon rods at the top end.
 The assembly is mounted vertically into a suitable insulated holder.

 On application of the electric supply, the fuse wire "blows" and strikes the arc.
 The arc then continues to burn, gradually consuming the carbon electrodes and the intervening plaster, which melts at the same pace.
 The first candles were powered by a Gramme machine.

 The drawback of using direct current was that one of the rods would burn at twice the rate of the other.
 This problem was initially solved by preparing the sandwich with one of the rods thicker than the other, but this solution was not practicable.
 The problem was eventually solved by powering the candles with alternating current which burned the two rods at the same speed.

 The electrodes last about two hours or until the power is cut.
 A classic Yablochkov candle cannot be relit, since the fuse wire between the electrodes has been consumed.
 Later versions of the candle, however, included powdered metal in the inert separator.
 This would act as a new fuse wire, allowing a half-burnt candle to be restarted once extinguished.

 The advantage of this design over other carbon arc designs is that it removes the need for a mechanical regulator to maintain the appropriate distance between the carbon electrodes to sustain the arc.

 In his trials to power more sets of candles with different light flux and in order to obtain different voltages, Yablochkov invented the first transformers.

 As any other carbon arc lamps, Yablochkov candles have a very bright light that can be used for lighting large lengths of streets or large interiors such as factories and train stations and its use as a street lighting system was cheaper than oil lamps.

 The disadvantages of these lamps are related to a short duration, which implied replacing them after short periods of time.
 When lit they produce buzzing noise, dangerous UV rays, carbon monoxide emissions and radio frequency interference.
 During use they were a constant fire hazard principally due to sparks and high operating temperature.